RhythrosaLabs/multi-agent-viral-video-maker/README.md

 2. **Install dependencies**

-We recommend using a virtual environment:
+It is typically best practice to use a virtual environment:

 ```bash
 python -m venv venv